azdim/azdim.github.io/content/blog/git.md

 ## Introduction

-As a DevOps/Cloud engineer git is a core tool in our arsenal.
-A git commit is an action that we execute daily, hourly and sometimes even shorter.
-I do hope that you the reader are not committing code every second, that would be shocking.
-Committing code not only creates a snapshot of the work you have done but also describes the work you have done in a commit message.
+As a DevOps/Cloud engineer, git is an essential tool in our arsenal.
+A git commit is an action that we execute daily, hourly and sometimes more often than that.
+I hope that you, the reader, are not committing code every second - that would be shocking.
+Committing code not only creates a snapshot of the work you have done but it also describes the work you have done in a commit message.

 ```bash
 git add .